swiftlang/swift/docs/OptimizationTips.rst

 ==========================

 By default Swift compiles each file individually.
 This allows Xcode to compile multiple files in parallel very quickly.
 However, compiling each file separately prevents certain compiler optimizations.
 Swift can also compile the entire program as if it were one file and optimize the program as if it were a single compilation unit.
-This mode is enabled using the command line flag ``-whole-module-optimization``.
+This mode is enabled using the ``swiftc`` command line flag ``-whole-module-optimization``.
 Programs that are compiled in this mode will most likely take longer to compile, but may run faster.

 This mode can be enabled using the Xcode build setting 'Whole Module Optimization'.